bombasticSlacks/Aspirant/Game/Designing-Weapons.md

 > A [Size](Core/Weapons#Size) 3 [Artisan](#Artisan) weapon, with the [Lethal](Core/Weapon-Traits#Lethal) [Weapon Trait](Core/Weapon-Traits) would have a damage bonus of 8, 6 from [Size Matters](Core/Weapon-Traits#Size%20Matters), 1 from [Artisan](#Artisan), 1 from [Lethal](Core/Weapon-Traits#Lethal).

 ## Crafting
-A character looking to craft a specific weapon first requires 2x the size worth of materials and [Craftsman](Craftsman) training saying they are able to make what they want.
+A character looking to craft a specific weapon first requires 2x the size worth of materials and training saying they are able to make what they want.

 > So, a silver sword of size 3 would require 6 size worth of pure silver, or 60 silver coins.